ubreddy/rezolve-docs/docs/overview/introduction.md

 sidebar_position: 1
 ---

-# Introduction to AITSM
+# Introduction to Rezolve.ai

-Welcome to the AITSM documentation!
-AITSM is an AI-powered IT Service Management platform that revolutionizes how organizations handle their IT services, support, and operations.
+Welcome to the Rezolve.ai documentation!
+Rezolve.ai is an AI-powered IT Service Management platform that revolutionizes how organizations handle their IT services, support, and operations.

-## What is AITSM?
+## What is Rezolve.ai?

-AITSM combines traditional ITSM capabilities with cutting-edge artificial intelligence to provide:
+Rezolve.ai combines traditional ITSM capabilities with cutting-edge artificial intelligence to provide:
 - Intelligent ticket management
 - AI-powered chatbots
 - Automated knowledge management